Skip to content

 Working Conditions

-• Part-time – average 25 hours a week depending upon need
+• Part-time, an average of 20-25 hours a week, depending upon the need

 • Family-friendly work culture